-This tomato salad recipe with Thai basil is the perfect dish to celebrate a summer garden.
+This Tomato Basil Salad recipe with is the perfect dish to celebrate a summer garden.
 In making this recipe you learn how to peel tomatoes and why sometimes it’s the small details like this that make a big difference in the results.This salad is simple blend of a few ingredients, and it’s an exquisite display of vibrant color.
-It’s all about freshly picked heirloom tomatoes . . .

-I absolutely adore this tomato recipe.
+I absolutely adore this tomato salad recipe.
 While the whole basil leaves add a wonderful boost of flavor, the tomatoes are the true stars of this salad.
-And they’re gorgeous!

 How to Peel Tomatoes

-A paring knife is used to cut out the core of the tomato, and then to cut and “X” on the bottom.
+– Use a knife to cut out the core of the tomato, and then to cut and “X” on the bottom of the tomato.

-Next the tomato goes in boiling water, just for several seconds, until you see the skin begin to pull away from the “X.” Then the tomato is placed in the ice water to stop the cooking.
-Then it’s easy to peel the skin off the tomato.
+– Next, add the tomato to boiling water, just for several seconds, until you see the skin begin to pull away from the “X.”

-There are more details int eh recipe, but that’s pretty much the just of how to peel tomatoes.
+There are more details in the recipe, but that’s pretty much the just of how to peel tomatoes.

 I’m thinking you should definitely make tomato salad recipe over the weekend.
 Brunch, lunch, or dinner — it’ll be a hit.
 Go to your local farmers market and get the tomatoes while you can before this glorious summer tomato season winds down!

-If you are liking the sound of this tomato salad recipe, you will also like Tomato-Red Onion and Pesto Open Faced Sandwich, which has similar flavors presented in a very different way.
-(You don’t even need to know how to peel tomatoes for that one.)
+If you are liking the sound of this summer tomato salad recipe, you will also love Tomato-Red Onion and Pesto Open Faced Sandwich, which has similar flavors presented in a very different way.

 This tomato salad recipe with Thai basil is the perfect dish to celebrate a summer garden.
 In making this recipe you learn how to peel tomatoes and why sometimes it's the small details like this that make a big difference in the results.